agerista/HR_30_Days/README.md

 Task:

 Write a single generic function named printArray; this function must take an array of generic elements as a parameter (the exception to this is C++, which takes a vector).
 The locked Solution class in your editor tests your function.
 [Try it!](https://www.hackerrank.com/challenges/30-generics)

+### Day 22: Binary Search Trees

+Task:

+The height of a binary search tree is the number of edges between the tree's root and its furthest leaf.
+You are given a pointer, root, pointing to the root of a binary search tree.
+Complete the getHeight function provided in your editor so that it returns the height of the binary search tree.
+[Try it!](https://www.hackerrank.com/challenges/30-binary-search-trees)